 ↵There are websites where you can search for sexual health services in your area:

 The Getting it on website gives advice on:

 - sexual health

 - LGBTQ questions

 The GIO website for 13 to 19 year olds in SW London also provides information and service listings around emotional & mental health issues, drugs & alcohol, relationship problems and lifestyle advice

-Visit Sexual Health South West London website for a full list of clinics across Wandsworth, Richmond and Merton.
+Visit Sexual Health South West London website (opens a new window) for a full list of clinics across Wandsworth, Richmond and Merton.